Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

+\begin{proof} Let $E = (C,V)$ be the input election and let $k$ be the size of the desired committee.
+Let~$n = |V|$ be the number of voters.
+Since $k$ is normal, we have that $k \leq n$.
+For each candidate~$c$, we define $\rank(c) := \min_{v \in V} (\pos_v(c))$, which we refer to as the \emph{rank of $c$} (intuitively, the rank of candidate~$c$ is the highest position on which $c$~appears in the profile).

 First, we prove that a candidate with a rank higher than $n$ cannot be a member of a winning committee.
-Let us assume towards a contradiction that there exists a candidate $c$ with $\rank(c) > n$ who is a member of some winning committee $W$.
-When STV adds some candidate to the committee (this happens when the number of voters who rank such a candidate first exceeds the quota $\lfloor \frac{n}{k+1}\rfloor +1$), it removes this candidate and at least one voter from the election.
+For the sake of contradiction, let us assume that there exists a candidate $c$ with $\rank(c) > n$ who is a member of some winning committee $W$.
+When STV adds some candidate to the committee (this happens when the number of voters who rank such a candidate first matches or exceeds the quota $\lfloor \frac{n}{k+1}\rfloor +1$), it removes this candidate and at least one voter from the election.
 Thus, before $c$ were included in $W$, STV must have removed some candidate $c'$ from the election without adding it to $W$ (this is so because $c$ had to be ranked first by some voter to be included in the committee; for $c$ to be ranked first, STV had to delete at least $n$ candidates, so by the assumption that the committee size is normal, not all of them could have been included in the committee).
-Since STV always removes a candidate with the lowest Plurality score, and at the moment when $c'$ was removed the Plurality score of $c$ was equal to zero, we have that the Plurality score of $c'$ also must have been zero.
-Consequently, removing $c'$ from the election did not affect the top preferences of the voters, and STV, right after removing $c'$, removed another candidate with zero Plurality score from the election.
-By repeating this argument sufficiently many times, we conclude that $c$ must have been eventually eliminated, and so could not have been added to~$W$.
+Whenever STV eliminates a candidate, it always chooses one with the lowest Plurality score.
+Since at the moment when $c'$ was removed the Plurality score of $c$ was equal to zero, we have that the Plurality score of $c'$ also must have been zero.
+Consequently, removing $c'$ from the election did not affect the top preferences of the voters and, so, right after removing $c'$, STV removed another candidate with zero Plurality score.
+By repeating this argument sufficiently many times, we conclude that $c$ must have been eventually eliminated, and, so, could not have been added to~$W$.
 This gives a contradiction and proves our claim.

-The same reasoning also shows that the number of committees winning according to STV is bounded by a function of $n$: In each step either one of at most $n$ voters is removed, or all candidates who are not ranked first by any voter are removed from the election (which leaves at most $n$ candidates in the election).